rspamd/docs.rspamd.com/docs/developers/protocol.md

 * `message-id` - ID of message (useful for logging)
 * `messages` - object containing optional messages added by Rspamd filters (such as `SPF`) - The value of the `smtp_message` key is intended to be returned as SMTP response text by the MTA

+### Response headers

+In addition to the JSON body, Rspamd may include special HTTP headers in the response:

+* `Message-Offset` - When the `body_block` flag is set and the message was modified, this header contains the byte offset where the JSON response ends and the rewritten message body begins.
+See [Body block section](#body-block-rewritten-message) for details.
+* `Compression` - Indicates the compression algorithm used (e.g., `zstd`)
+* `Content-Encoding` - Mirror of the compression header for standard HTTP clients

 ## Milter headers

 This section of the response is utilized to manipulate headers and the SMTP session.
 It is located under the `milter` key in the response.
 Here are the potential elements within this object: